-Scala's technical assistance experience to states, districts, schools includes creating new strategies for supporting the implementation of early warning intervention and monitoring systems to identify and support at-risk students; supporting underperforming districts and schools; assisting states, districts, and schools to support implementation of response to intervention (especially in secondary schools); aiding states to address high school improvement; and creating statewide frameworks focused on improving adolescent literacy outcomes.
+Scala has been providing technical assistance to educators for over 15 years.
+Her technical assistance experience to states, districts, schools, and other technical assistance providers includes supporting state education agency staff to create new strategies for supporting underperforming districts and schools; assisting states, districts and schools to support implementation of RTI in secondary schools; aiding states to address high school improvement; and creating statewide frameworks focused on improving adolescent literacy outcomes.
 She has also worked with districts to provide volunteers training aligned to district curriculum; and has provided social/emotional programs to both middle and high school students.